cyber-duckie/proxmox-vpn-stream/README.md

 <br/>

 > [!NOTE]
-> 🛠 Prerequisites for VPN & Stremio LXC Firewall
+> 🛠 Prerequisites for VPN & Stremio LXC Firewall:<br/>
 > Before applying the firewall and NAT rules, make sure the following packages and services are installed and enabled in both LXC's:

 <br/>